kurtosis-tech/kurtosis/docs/docs/quickstart.md

 Note that Kurtosis did not execute anything until _after_ Interpretation and Validation completed.
 You can think of Interpretation and Validation like Kurtosis' "compilation" step for your distributed application: you can catch many errors before any containers run, which shortens the dev loop and reduces the resource burden on your machine.

 We call this approach [multi-phase runs][multi-phase-runs-reference].
-While multi-phase runs has powerful benefits over traditional scripting, it also means _you cannot reference Execution values like IP address in Starlark_ because they simply don't exist at Interpretation time.
+While this approach has powerful benefits over traditional scripting, it also means _you cannot reference Execution values like IP address in Starlark_ because they simply don't exist at Interpretation time.
 We'll explore how Kurtosis gracefully handles values generated during the Execution phase at the Interpretation phase later on in the quickstart.

 **This section introduced Kurtosis' ability to validate that definitions work as intended, _before_ they are run - helping developers catch errors sooner & save resources when configuring multi-container test environments.**